The Best Budget Decorating Ideas (Smart Trend Choices): Part 4 of 4

 5. FIREPLACE SURROUND

-Gone are the days where everyone and their dog need a white fireplace surround and it’s a GREAT time to embrace a little depth and drama on your main focal point!
+Gone are the days when everyone and their dog needs a white fireplace surround.
+Instead, it’s a great time to embrace a little depth and drama on your main focal point!

 Fireplace idea marble surround and mantle painted Benjamin Moore Gray dark oak flooring, gray paint color on walls.
 Kylie M INteriors Edesign, online paint color consultant,